uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 #### Prerequisites (using the JAR file)

-Before using the DID-Toolbox, ensure your system meets the following requirements:
+Before using the DID Toolbox, ensure your system meets the following requirements:

-*   Java Runtime Environment (JRE) 21 or Higher: The DID-Toolbox requires Java JRE version 21 or above.
+*   Java Runtime Environment (JRE) 21 or Higher: The DID Toolbox requires Java JRE version 21 or above.
 Verify that Java is installed on your machine.
 *   Internet Connection: Required for downloading the tool.
 *   Operating System: Compatible with major operating systems, including Windows, macOS, and Linux.
 Ensure your OS is up to date to avoid compatibility issues.
 *   Sufficient Disk Space: Allocate enough disk space for the tool and the generated key materials.
 100 MB should suffice, depending on the number of DIDs you intend to generate.

-#### Downloading the DID-Toolbox
+#### Downloading the DID Toolbox

 The current release can be downloaded from [Releases · e-id-admin/didtoolbox-java](https://github.com/e-id-admin/didtoolbox-java/releases)

 #### Quickstart – Create Your First DID

 The Quickstart option is designed for users who want to rapidly set up one or mutliple DIDs without getting too much into the DID method internals.
-This automates the generation of necessary asymmetric key pairs and generates the initial DID log content, which must be uploaded to the Base Registry later in the process (see Upload DID log).
+This automates the generation of necessary asymmetric key pairs and generates the initial DID log content, which must be uploaded to the swiyu Base Registry later in the process (see Upload DID log).

 ###### Command Syntax

 ⚙️ The generated pem .didtoolbox/assert-key-01 fille will be referenced as "assert-key-01"

-To run the DID-Toolbox using the Quickstart option, use the following command structure:
+To run the DID Toolbox using the Quickstart option, use the following command structure:

 **Command Samples**